JakovTomasic/no-headache.nix/README.md

 Python FHS support greatly simplifies Python development and adds support for common commands like `pip install`.

 You may modify and/or copy this file as needed.
+If you get a missing dependencies error, add the needed dependency in the dependency list inside (see the note).
+That might happen when using Python libraries with special dependencies.

 As shown in `python-shared-venv` Python example, you can have venv in the persistent shared directory.
 That's useful when rebuilding VMs and resetting all VM storage, as venv setup and package installation can take a long time.